Conceptual Blending

 Research

-The definitive statement of conceptual blending theory.
-Presents the four-space model, the optimality principles, and an extensive range of examples across language, art, science, religion, and everyday reasoning.
-The essential reference.
+Summary: The definitive statement of blending theory; presents the four-space model, optimality principles, and extensive examples across language, art, science, and religion.

-An accessible and influential precursor to the full blending theory, arguing that narrative and parable are foundational cognitive structures underlying all human meaning-making.
-Connects blending to literary cognition.
+Summary: Accessible precursor to full blending theory, arguing that narrative and parable are foundational cognitive structures underlying human meaning-making.

-Connects blending and mental spaces theory to discourse analysis, examining how conceptual integration operates across extended texts and conversations rather than only in isolated sentences.
+Summary: Connects blending and mental spaces theory to discourse analysis, examining how conceptual integration operates across extended texts rather than isolated sentences.